keminglabs/c2po-clojure/README.markdown

 (spit "rad_scatterplot.svg" (c2po scatterplot))

 ;;Alternatively, you can use the built-in livereload web server:
-(require '[c2po.livereload-server :refer [render!]])
+(require '[c2po.core :refer [render!]])
 (render! scatterplot)
 ;;which puts your plot at http://localhost:8987 ;;Additional calls to `render!` will automatically refresh the browser.
 ```

-Clone this repository and walk through `examples/1-usage.clj` for a more detailed tutorial.
+Clone this repository, start a swank or nrepl server against `/project.clj`, and walk through `examples/1-usage.clj` for a more detailed tutorial.

 This is an *experimental* package; the package API, plot specification syntax, and remote server may change or disappear at any time.